Judoca/Cpp-Mini-Project/README.md

 Mini Project for C++ Summer Course 2024

 ## Project statement:
-- Creating an audio application inorder to play and record audio files using OOP concepts.
+- Creating an audio application inorder to randomly generate and play a melody.
 - Futhermore, additional features can include effects such as amplification, reverb and echo.

 ## C++ and OOP concepts: